wouter-swierstra/fp-dag/index.md

 insights in place, this Pearl seeks—once and for all—to untangle the mystery of forward and, in particular, reverse-mode AD, making the technique more comprehensible, also for the non-expert.

+### Kiara Grouwstra - Typed program synthesizers: machine learning in Haskell <a id="kiara-grouwstra"></a>

+Traditionally fields like data science and machine learning have been dominated by Python.
+However, Python lacks many of the niceties of the functional languages we have come to love.
+Using a case study on neural programming by example, I opted to implement the synthesizer model for my AI thesis using Haskell, using the HaskTorch framework.
+In this talk I demonstrate what coding machine learning models this way looks like and how it compares to Python equivalents.

 ### Alejandro Serrano Mena -  The story of kind-generics: Generic Programming for GADTs <a id="alejandro-serrano-mena"></a>